igorauad/gr-dvbs2rx/docs/usage.md

 Please refer to TSDuck's [user guide](https://tsduck.io/download/docs/tsduck.pdf) for further information.

-## Receiver Monitoring
+## Logging and Receiver Monitoring

 While the DVB-S2 receiver is running, it is often helpful to observe the underlying low-level performance metrics and statistics.
 For example, metrics such as the frequency offset estimated at the physical layer, the frame synchronization lock status, the average number of LDPC correction iterations, the MPEG TS packet counts, and so on.
 The receiver application can provide such metrics either through periodic logs printed to the console or on-demand via HTTP requests.
-In both cases, it returns the information in JSON format.

-The example below illustrates the monitoring server launched for on-demand access via HTTP requests:

 ### Example 15

+The example below uses the `--mon-server` option to launch a monitoring server for on-demand access of metrics via HTTP requests:

 ```
 dvbs2-rx --source rtl --freq 1316.9e6 --sym-rate 1e6 --mon-server
 ```

-In this case, you can probe the receiver at any time by sending a request to it via port 9004 (configurable through option `--mon-port`).
+In this case, you can probe the receiver anytime by sending an HTTP request to port 9004 (configurable through option `--mon-port`).
+Then, the monitoring server returns the receiver metrics in JSON format.
 For example, using the following command:

 ```
 curl -s http://localhost:9004 | python3 -m json.tool
 ```

-Alternatively, you may want to print the performance metrics continuously to the console.
-To do so, run with option `--log-stats`, as follows:

 ### Example 16

+Alternatively, you may want to print the performance metrics periodically to the console.
+To do so, run with option `--log`, as follows:

 ```
-dvbs2-rx --source rtl --freq 1316.9e6 --sym-rate 1e6 --log-stats
+dvbs2-rx --source rtl --freq 1316.9e6 --sym-rate 1e6 --log
 ```

+By default, this option prints a short set of metrics.
+However, you can switch to a more comprehensive JSON-formatted logging mode using option `--log-all`.
+Furthermore, you can control the logging periodicity with option `--log-period`.

 ## Further Information